 He spent two years as a postdoctoral appointee at Sandia National Laboratory in the Surface and Interface Science Department, and then the Biomolecular Materials and Interfaces Department where he worked under the supervision of Dr. Alan R. Burns.

 From 2007-2011, Prof. Carpick served as the University of Pennsylvania Director of the Nanotechnology Institute (NTI), a multi-institutional entity funded by the Commonwealth of Pennsylvania that supports the commercialization of nanotechnology by funding university-based translational research with industrial collaboration.
-He also coordinates the Nanoprobe Network, a web-based user-driven resource for the scanning probe research community.

 - R&D 100 Award, 2009 (part of a team) for the co-development of ultrananocrystalline diamond atomic force microscopy probes awarded by R&D Magazine.

 - Burt L. Newkirk Award, 2009, awarded by the American Society of Mechanical Engineers to an individual who has not passed his/her fortieth birthday on July 1 of the year in which the award is conferred and who is an ASME member at the time of nomination.
 It is given to one who has made a notable contribution to the field of tribology in research or development as evidenced by important tribology publications.